 Myth #4: You will never get the baby out of your bed.

 Fostering a secure independence begins with a healthy dependence.
 Part of this includes sleeping with or near your baby.
 Even the American Academy of Pediatrics recommends co-sleeping for the first year of life.
-During the first few months, especially, having your baby in your bed will only help you all get more sleep.
-Newborns are also not designed to sleep alone, and when they are a bit older, and ready to sleep on their own, it will be much easier to do so when they are not nursing frequently through the night.
+Especially during the first few months, having your baby in your bed will only help both of you get more sleep.
+Newborns are also not designed to sleep alone.
+When they are a bit older, not nursing so frequently , and ready to sleep on their own, it will be much easier to do so when they are not nursing frequently through the night.

 Myth #5: Bedsharing will destroy your sex life.